SchokiCoder/book_modern_c/src/13_build-routines.md

 - in the call `$(CC) ${R_COPTS} -o $@ $^` they get linked into the binary
 - $@ refers to the branch or file name
 - $^ refers to the dependencies of that branch
+- $< refers to the first dependency of that branch

 _Huff, breathe_
 So... in the end this call looks like this: